karlvr/consistent.js/README.md

 #### Watch handler functions

 Watch handler functions added to parent scopes will be fired for changes in child scopes.
-Note that `this` inside the watch function will always be the scope where the watch function is declared, however the first argument will be the child scope.
-In this way the watch function can access both the scope where the change occurred and the scope where it was declared.
+Note that `this` inside the watch function will always be the scope where the watch function is declared, and the first argument will be the scope where the change occurred; in this case, the child scope.
+In this way the watch function can access both the scope where the change occurred and the scope where the watch function was declared.

 ### Getting the nodes bound to a scope